By Steve & Tamami Laser

 Riding on a new TNGA-based platform, the Crown Crossover features a coupe-like silhouette with an elevated ride height and dynamic styling.
 Powertrain choices include an RS model with 2.4-liter Turbo Hybrid system with E-Four Advanced and Direct Shift 6AT, and G and X models with a 2.5-liter Series Parallel Hybrid with E-Four and reduction gear.

 The Crossover’s cabin sports a horizontal dash design that integrates displays and operating equipment with a wrap-around look, flowing from the instrument panel to the doors.
 Toyota Safety Sense is standard on all grades, and so is Toyota Teammate, a suite of driver-assistance technologies.

 Crown Estate (SUV)

 While the new Crown Sedan presents a more traditional design approach, it still looks sporty and attractive.
-“As an orthodox sedan, this Crown was developed in pursuit of quality and comfort, as well as a new formal expression.
-It is also well-suited as a chauﬀeured vehicle,” said Nakajima.

 The new Crown series is planned to be sold in some 40 counties and regions, with an annual total sales volume of some 200,000 units.
 In a separate announcement, Toyota USA plans to add the new Crown Crossover to its lineup.
 We don’t know if any of the other body styles will make the journey stateside.